-General definition: subscription fees increase the subscription amount paid by the investor, while redemption fees decrease the redemption proceeds paid to the investor.
-The fees charged by the Fund serve to offset the fees incurred by the Fund when investing and divesting investors' monies.
-The remaining fees are paid to the management company, the promoter, etc.
+General definition: Subscription fees increase the subscription amount paid by the investor, while redemption fees decrease the redemption proceeds paid to the investor.
+The fees charged by the Fund serve to offset the costs incurred by the Fund when investing and divesting investors' monies.
+The remaining fees are paid to the Management Company, the promoter, etc.